OBGYNs located in Greenville, SC

 - Blood pressure and heart rate monitoring

-Additionally, if your pregnancy is considered high-risk as a result of genetics, pre-existing health conditions, such as diabetes, or your age, Dr. LeBel, Dr. Hoy or Dr. Holsopple may recommend additional testing and precautionary screenings based on your individual needs.
+Additionally, if your pregnancy is considered high-risk as a result of genetics, pre-existing health conditions, such as diabetes, or your age, Dr. LeBel, Dr. Holsopple and our team of Nurse Practitoners may recommend additional testing and precautionary screenings based on your individual needs.

 If you’re pregnant or planning to be, call to make an appointment with Elle Obgyn and our compassionate, friendly team, will create the most personalized obstetrics care in the Greenville area.
 You can also book an appointment online.